 Storage resources

 If your app requires storage, you can declare storage bindings in your wrangler.json file.
 Webflow Cloud reads these bindings during deployment and automatically creates the corresponding storage resources in your environment.
-All other configuration values remain managed by Webflow Cloud and can’t be modified directly.
 Learn more about storage in Webflow Cloud..

 Framework configuration

 Some frameworks require additional configuration to run on Webflow Cloud and the Workers runtime.
-If you’ve created a new project using the Webflow Cloud CLI, Webflow Cloud will automatically add the necessary configuration files to your project.
-If you’ve brought your own app, you’ll need to add the necessary files to your project.
+If you’ve created an app using the Webflow Cloud CLI, Webflow Cloud will automatically add the necessary configuration files to your app.
+If you’ve brought your own app, you’ll need to add the necessary files to your app.

 Next.js apps require the following files: